jxxssicaa/dh110jessicang/Interface Design.md

 My project focuses on improving the New York Public Health website after conducting user testing on the flow.
 I decided to create a mobile app with features that my test users had requested, and based on changes and features that I believed should be implemented after conducting a heuristic evaluation.
 I created this interface design on Figma and created an entirely new mobile app version of the New York public health website.

-I decided to focus on the following features:
+My project has the following features

-1) Making mental health a priority and making it easily accessible directly from the home page
+1) Mental health resources
 2) Adding a "Find a Doctor" feature with location and filter results
 3) Adding a chat center for messaging Doctors